MarcusCFarias/BloodBankManagement/README.md

   <a href="https://github.com/MarcusCFarias/BloodBankManagement/network/members"><img alt="total number of times the repo has been forked" src="https://img.shields.io/github/forks/marcuscfarias/BloodBankManagement?color=blue&label=Forks&style=for-the-badge" target="_blank" /></a>
   <a href="https://github.com/MarcusCFarias/BloodBankManagement/stargazers"><img alt="total number of times the repo has been starred" src="https://img.shields.io/github/stars/marcuscfarias/BloodBankManagement?color=blueviolet&label=Stars&style=for-the-badge" target="_blank" /></a>
 </p>

+## 1. Screenshots or Demo

+## 2. About this project
+#### 2.1 Description

+## 3. Functionalities

+## 4. Technologies Used

+## 5. Patterns and Architecture

+## 6. Getting started

+## 7. Contribuiting
+You can send how many PR's do you want, I'll be glad to analyse and accept them!
+And if you have any question about the project just ask...

+## 8. License
+This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/MarcusCFarias/BloodBankManagement/blob/main/LICENSE) file for details